Plant of the month: June

 Also known as: Lupin

-Where is it found At BBG&G: Grass Garden/Story of Horticulture Garden
+Where is it found At BBG: Grass Garden / Story of Horticulture Garden

 It appears that Lupins are also coming back into fashion, with a lot of garden designers at the RHS Chelsea Flower Show using them in their planting combinations for show gardens.
-It has been a long time coming as this plant was fashionable in the early 20th century, due to the breeding work of George Russell in the 1920’s and 1930’s when he crossed L. polyphyllus with L. arboreus as well as using one or more different annual species in pursuit of the perfect Lupin.
+It has been a long time coming as this plant was fashionable in the early 20th century, due to the breeding work of George Russell in the 1920’s and 1930’s when he crossed L. polyphyllus and L. arboreus with one or more different annual species in pursuit of the perfect Lupin.
 Let’s hope we see more of them in our gardens soon!